TurkeyOfficial Name: Republic of Turkey

 Some crimes are also prosecutable in the United States, regardless of local law.
 For examples of these laws, see our website on crimes against minors abroad and the Department of Justice website.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy or Consulate immediately.
+Since the July 15, 2016, attempted coup and subsequent state of emergency, delays or denial of consular access to U.S. citizens detained or arrested by security forces, some of whom also possess Turkish citizenship, have occured.
 See our webpage for further information.
 Information on the Turkish judicial system and information about legal aid.

 Penalties for similar offenses in the United States can be more severe overseas.